 Understand your Day 1 Experience and call that “training.”

 - Clearly define what topics and features are critical for the best Day 1 experience for the customer.
-Categorize those topics as Getting Started, then sub-categorize them by role, for example administrator vs. end user.
+Categorize those topics like Getting Started, then sub-categorize them by role, for example, administrator vs. end-user.

 Understand everything else and call that “Help and Support.”